 Deuteronomy 18:3-5 spells out which portions of the offerings belonged to the priests.
 Hophni and Phinehas sent servants to take more than what was allotted, and to do so early in the process.
 While Leviticus 7:31 commanded that the fat be burned on the altar, they wanted their meat raw.
-Those who grill steaks understand that a little fat flavors the meat..
+Anyone who grills steaks understands that a little fat flavors a steak.

-God was not interested in barbecuing.
+God was not big on barbecuing.
 He was looking for obedience.

 The Lord did not take kindly to their treating His commands so lightly.
 Their offense was “very severe” (2:17)

 3) They treated the Ark of the Covenant as a magic totem.

 In I Samuel 4, Hophni and Phinehas carried the ark of the covenant into battle against the Philistines.
 They were counting on the enemies to panic once they saw the Israelites had “their god” leading the way.
 But it didn’t work out as they had intended.

 God had said that He dwelt above the Ark, in between the cherubim.
 So, for the carnal-minded–and Hophni and Phinehas were nothing if not carnal–that was good enough for them.
 To carry the box into battle obligated God to come along and guaranteed a victory over His enemies.

 People are always saying God is obligated to do this or that because “we have His word on it.”
 Maybe we do, but we also have Psalm 115:3.
 “Our God is in the Heavens; He does whatever He pleases.”